Leafwise fixed points for $C^0$-small Hamiltonian flows: Proof of Theorem

-Hence Lemma \ref{le:wt x} implies $\Fix(\phi_H^1,N)\neq\emptyset$.
-This proves Theorem \ref{thm:leafwise}. \end{proof} \begin{rmk}[method of proof of Theorem \ref{thm:leafwise}] The method of proof of Theorem \ref{thm:leafwise} refines the technique used in the proof of \cite[Theorem 1.1]{ZiLeafwise} in the following sense.
+is dense in $\Ham(M,\om,\UU)$ in the strong $C^\infty$-topology.
+This proves (\ref{thm:leafwise:dense}) and completes the proof of Theorem \ref{thm:leafwise}. \end{proof} \begin{rmk}[method of proof of Theorem \ref{thm:leafwise}] The method of proof of Theorem \ref{thm:leafwise}(\ref{thm:leafwise:Fix}) refines the technique used in the proof of \cite[Theorem 1.1]{ZiLeafwise} in the following sense.
 Assume that $N$ is regular (i.e., ``fibering'') in the sense that there exists a manifold structure on the set $N_\om$ of isotropic leaves of $N$, such that the canonical projection $\pi_N:N\to N_\om$ is a smooth submersion.
 We denote by $\om_N$ the unique symplectic form on $N_\om$ that pulls back to $\iota_N^*\om$ under $\pi_N$.
 We equip the product $\hhat M:=M\x N_\om$ with the symplectic form $\hhat\om:=\om\oplus(-\om_N)$.

 In \cite{ZiLeafwise} the symplectic manifold $(\hhat M,\hhat\om)$ was used to prove a lower bound on $\big|\Fix(\phi,N)\big|$ for a regular coisotropic submanifold $N$.
 On the other hand, the proof of Theorem \ref{thm:leafwise} is based on the construction of a certain symplectic submanifold $\wt M\sub M\x N$ (see Lemma \ref{le:wt M}), which can be viewed as a local version of $(\hhat M,\hhat\om)$.
 More precisely, if $N$ is regular then $\wt M$ can be symplectically embedded into $\hhat M$ via the map